Taking Steps Towards Change Starts Here

 Step One: Commit

-Meaningful change begins when you take a close look at current practices.
+Meaningful change begins when you take a closer look at current practices.

-Start by taking into consideration existing hiring, training and management practices, and then develop your strategy to hire and retain more women.
+Start by considering your organization's existing hiring, training, and management practices.
+Then, develop your strategy to hire and retain a more diverse workforce.

 TAKE ACTION